 How the 2025 US Tariffs Impact South Africa – What Investors Need to Know

-On 5 April 2025, the United States government introduced a wide-ranging tariff package dubbed “Liberation Day”, which includes:
+On 5 April 2025, the United States government announced sweeping import tariffs under the banner of “Liberation Day”, including:

 • A 10% baseline tariff on all US imports